 Our instructors are here to help you choose the right class for you so please feel free to approach them after class.
 Visit our class descriptions page for further details.

 Is yoga serious?
 Who practices yoga?

 Many students avoid yoga classes because they believe yoga is only for certain types of people.
 The truth is yoga is such a broad experience that it is for everyone.
-The stereotype that yoga students are spacey individuals that wrap them selves up like pretzels is just not true.
 Yoga students are all ages and body types.
 They come from all walks of life, backgrounds, and spiritual beliefs.
-Although the practice of yoga requires attention and focus is is also fun and light hearted.
+Although the practice of yoga requires attention and focus it is also fun and light hearted.